jaason-shi/learning-hub-user-documentation/docs/index.md

 - **Type:** Write text into a field using a keyboard.
 - **Select:** Click an option from a list.
 - **Select:** Click a dropbox to enable or disable a feature.
+- *Italicized* items represent the name of the button to click.

 ## Notes and Warning Messages

 !!! warning
-    Specifies to the user that they should be careful when performing a task.
+    Specifies to the user to read the message in order to perform the task correctly.
 !!! info
     Indicates additional information that may be useful.
 !!! tip